robert-godlewski/crm_app/README.md

 # Product Backlog
 * Create an automation email reminder to send to the user about their assigned task.
 * Create a calendar page to see when an where things are due.
+* Add in a notes page and people so that users can interact.
 * Create a desktop app version of this app.
 * Create a mobile app version using Swift/Java (need to learn both of these languages)

 # Django env
 Running on http://localhost:8000/

+Activating env:
-Activating env: % source crmDjangoEnv/bin/activate
+{root folder} % source crmDjangoEnv/bin/activate

-Running the server: (crmDjangoEnv) ... % python3 manage.py runserver
+Running the server:
+(crmDjangoEnv) ... crm_app % python3 manage.py runserver

+Initialising Migrations in the app:
+(crmDjangoEnv) ... crm_app % python3 manage.py makemigrates

+Running migrations to update the models of the app:
+(crmDjangoEnv) ... crm_app % python3 manage.py migrate

+Deactivating env:
-Deactivating env: (crmDjangoEnv) ... % deactivate
+(crmDjangoEnv) ... {root folder} % deactivate

 # Other Django code only use once:
 Creating an venv: % python3 -m venv crmDjangoEnv